-Both explorers were engaged in mapping the coast of New Holland, as Australia was known at the time, Baudin from the west and Flinders from the east.
+Both explorers were mapping the coast of New Holland, as Australia was known at the time, Baudin from the west and Flinders from the east.
 Although their countries were at war at the time the meeting in Encounter Bay was perfectly civilized and peaceful.

 - Above: Blowhole Creek, Deep Creek Conservation Park - Photo Credit: Richard Kozuszco

 - Above: Port Willunga Old Jetty - Photo Credit: SATC